Global Kinetic Simulations of Monster Shocks and Their Emission

-To analyze the details of the shock physics, we first focus on the equatorial plane.
-Here due to symmetry, the total magnetic field (in the $\hat{\theta}$ direction) is perpendicular to the plasma flow and the shock normal (in the $\hat{r}$ direction)---we get a perpendicular shock.
-Figure~\ref{fig:Equatorial} shows a one-dimensional slice along the equator in the same fiducial simulation as in Figure~\ref{fig:Global}, taken at the same simulation time.
-The wave trough, as shown in the $B_{\theta}$ plot, is significantly deformed and flattened out.
+To see features of the shock more clearly, Figure~\ref{fig:Equatorial} shows a one-dimensional slice along the equator in the same fiducial simulation as in Figure~\ref{fig:Global}, taken at the same simulation time.
+The wave trough, as shown in $B_{\theta}$, is significantly deformed and flattened out.
 In this region, $E \approx B\approx B_{\rm bg}/2$, and the bulk flow accelerates almost linearly towards the $-\hat{r}$ direction, reaching a Lorentz factor of more than 20.
-The plasma density drops to half the background value, as predicted by~\cite{Beloborodov2023}.
-Immediately to the left of this region, two prominent solitons form, which can be seen in all panels.
-Precursor waves are generated within the cavity formed by the two solitons, and are transmitted to the upstream, shown as the fluctuations with $E>B$.
-These precursor waves can have $E>B$ regions simply because the background plasma is strongly accelerated, and the frequencies of these waves are higher than the plasma frequency in the lab frame.
-To the left of the soliton, the plasma goes through further phase space mixing, heats up, and transitions into the downstream flow.
+Because the plasma is frozen into the magnetic field, the density also drops to half the background value~\cite{Beloborodov2023}.
+On the equatorial plane, the total magnetic field (in the $\hat{\theta}$ direction) is perpendicular to the bulk flow direction and the shock normal (both in the $\hat{r}$ direction); the resulting shock is a so-called perpendicular shock.
+In the shock transition region, two prominent solitons can be seen in all panels of Figure 2 at $r = 1.35r_{\rm nl}$ and $1.33r_{\rm nl}$ and as the striped feature extending to higher latitudes in the density panel of Figure~\ref{fig:Global}.
+The center of the leading soliton is indicated by the red dashed line in Figure~\ref{fig:Equatorial} and conventionally marks the shock front.
+Such solitons are characteristic of quasi-perpendicular collisionless shocks~\cite{1988PhFl...31..839A, 2025PhRvE.111d5209V}.
+The cavity formed by the two solitons produce precursor waves that are transmitted into the upstream~\cite{1992ApJ...391...73G, Plotnikov2019}, shown as the fluctuations with $E>B$ both in the top panel of Figure \ref{fig:Equatorial} and the third panel of Figure \ref{fig:Global}.
+To the left of the solitons, the plasma goes through further phase space mixing, heats up, and transitions into the downstream flow.
 We have checked that the shock jump condition is consistent with MHD theory in the no-cooling regime.

 In an analytic calculation of monster shocks in the MHD framework, \cite{Beloborodov2023}~demonstrated that the plasma will be linearly accelerated to bulk Lorentz factors proportional to the background magnetization and the fast wave wavelength.
 On the equatorial plane, the bulk Lorentz factor will evolve as a function of position: